What might gastrointestinal problems mean in a newborn?

 Most babies are able to absorb nutrients and have normal bowel movements after being

 fed.
-Difficulty in any of these areas can be a temporary adjustment or a sign of a
+Trouble in any of these areas can be a short-term adjustment or a sign of a more

-more serious problem.
-The following symptoms may indicate the baby is having gastrointestinal
+serious problem.
+These symptoms may indicate the baby is having digestive problems.

 This is because the sphincter muscle between the stomach and the esophagus (the tube

 from the mouth to stomach) is not as strong as it will eventually become as the baby

 matures.
 Forceful or projectile vomiting, though, or spitting up large amounts of

 milk after most feedings, can be a sign of a problem.
 In formula-fed babies, vomiting

 may happen after overfeeding, or because of an intolerance to formula.
 In breastfed

 or formula-fed babies, a physical condition that prevents normal digestion may cause